abklabs/svmkit-examples/guides/HARD-FORK-RESTART.md

 $ sudo systemctl stop svmkit-agave-validator.service
 ```

 The stopped validator is marked as unknown.
 The remaining 2 validators will not reach consensus and voting halts.
 Note that this guide assumes equally distributed stake.
 If you have just deployed the cluster, please wait until all stake is activated.
-This will take several hours and is dependent on the epochs_per_slot setting.
+This will take several hours and is dependent on the `slots_per_epoch` configured at genesis.

 ```
 $ solana validators